KrAsH-CoD3/WhatsApp-Status-Checker/README.md

       - Install UV if you haven't already using `pip install uv`
       - Initialize and create virtual environment using `uv init . && uv venv`
-      - Install package using `uv add git+https://github.com/KrAsH-CoD3/WhatsApp-Status-Checker.git`
+      - Install package using `uv add whatsapp-status-checker`
     </details>

   - <details>